top of page

 ★ Do you ship to my country?

-Only purchase from me if you are certain international packages are arriving safely to your country/city!
+Short answer: Pretty much worldwide!
+But please only purchase from me if you are certain international packages are arriving safely to your country/city.
 It is your responsibility to make sure that your postal service is able to deliver to you.

 ★ How long will it take for my package to get to me?